Chapter 70. Other Provisions

 A. The following definitions shall apply for purposes of this section:

 1. "Keg."
-Any container capable of holding four gallons or more of beer or wine and which is designed to dispense beer or wine directly from the container for purposes of consumption; and
+Any container capable of holding four gallons or more of beer or wine and that is designed to dispense beer or wine directly from the container for purposes of consumption; and

 2. "Registration seal."
-Any document, stamp, declaration, seal, decal, sticker or device approved by the board which is designed to be affixed to kegs and which displays a registration number and such other information as may be prescribed by the board.
+Any document, stamp, declaration, seal, decal, sticker, or device approved by the Virginia Alcoholic Beverage Control Authority (authority) that is designed to be affixed to kegs and that displays a registration number and such other information as may be prescribed by the authority.

 B. 1.
-No person licensed to sell wine or beer at retail for off-premises consumption, or any officer, agent or employee thereof, shall sell any such alcoholic beverage in a keg without having (i) registered the sale on a form prescribed by the board and (ii) affixed a registration seal on the keg at the time of sale; provided, if the purchaser takes possession of the keg at the premises of the wholesale licensee pursuant to subsection G, the wholesale licensee shall affix the registration seal.
+No person licensed to sell wine or beer at retail for off-premises consumption or any officer, agent, or employee thereof shall sell any such alcoholic beverage in a keg without having (i) registered the sale on a form prescribed by the authority and (ii) affixed a registration seal on the keg at the time of sale, provided that if the purchaser takes possession of the keg at the premises of the wholesale licensee pursuant to subsection G of this section, the wholesale licensee shall affix the registration seal.

-2. Prior to the sale of alcoholic beverages in kegs, the keg registration declaration and receipt form provided by the board shall be properly completed and shall contain:
+2. Prior to the sale of alcoholic beverages in kegs, the keg registration declaration and receipt form provided by the authority shall be properly completed and shall contain:

 a.
 The name and address of the purchaser verified by valid identification as defined in 3VAC5-50-20 B;